lorin/resilience-engineering/README.md

 These papers (and others) are also in the [zotero res-eng group](https://www.zotero.org/groups/2335189/res-eng/items).

-This file contains notes about people active in resilience engineering, as well as some influential researchers who are no longer with us, organized alphabetically.
+This doc contains notes about people active in resilience engineering, as well as some influential researchers who are no longer with us, organized alphabetically.
 It also includes people and papers from related fields, such as cognitive systems engineering and naturalistic decision-making.